Austoe6/tech-blog/src/content/blog/2018-07-02-download-instagram-photos-and-videos-now.md

 title: Download Instagram photos and videos now!!!
 date: '2018-07-02T16:07:35+03:00'
 thumbnail: /img/smartphone-1701096_1280.jpg
-description: How to download Instagram photos and videos from Instagram.
+description: >-
+  How to download Instagram photos and videos from Instagram?
+It's easy to download videos and photos from Instagram these days, use GBInstagram, all you Instagram download problems are catered for with this new genius app.
+I love the freedom with using GBInstagram.
+TechGenius has it all covered..
 category: quick fixes
 author: Austin Okhala
 featured: true